 2.)
 Lac Blanc

-After disembarking, follow the trail which ascends steeply upwards.
-Once you arrive at the summit, you’ll get a sense of why this hike is worth your while once you set your sights on the ethereally beautiful duo of lakes.
+After disembarking, follow the trail, which ascends steeply.
+Once you arrive at the summit, you’ll understand why this hike is worth your while once you set your sights on the ethereally beautiful duo of lakes.

-The entire walk takes about three to four hours if you keep up a moderate pace, however, if you want to linger along the lakeshore, there is a small shelter available for overnight stays.
+The entire walk takes about three to four hours if you keep up a moderate pace; however, if you want to linger along the lakeshore, a small shelter is available for overnight stays.

-It is worth noting though that Lac Blanc’s popularity means that space in this shelter is very limited.
-Be sure to call ahead and book a spot if you have your heart set on an overnight excursion.
+It is worth noting that Lac Blanc’s popularity means that space in this shelter is very limited.
+Call ahead and book a spot if you are planning an overnight excursion.
 For those who do elect to stay here, it is a cosy, clean spot to bond with fellow travellers before beginning the descent in the morning.

 3.)
 D-Day Beaches, Normandy